imsskiran/imsskiran.github.io/_posts/2020-12-18-running-your-first-business.markdown

   open the PDF file in a new tab.</a></p>

 <h3>Epilogue</h3>
 After reading the book, you might be wholly or partially convinced to try measurement.
-But here are a few facts to boost your motivation:
+But here are a few results to boost your motivation:

 During the intial experimental streak of 100 days, the author has been able to spend time on his hobby, learning and additional outdoor tasks on `measured 83%` of days.
 Outside of his work and time with family, he authored this book, created this blog, finished 3 online courses and also volunteered with an NGO by diligently spending stipulated time for the scheduled hobby, learning and outdoor task slots.